 With the impedance targets set, matching networks can be designed with the ADW Matching module.
 Lumped-element, commensurate distributed, non-commensurate distributed and mixed lumped/distributed networks can be designed in the Matching module.
-The IIM wizard (CMA option) can be used to design phase-controlled matching networks based on T- or PI-sections [10] in the Analysis module and the DSLT wizard can be used to design stepped-line transformers for purely resistive matching problems.
+The IIM wizard (CMA option) provided in the Analysis module can be used to design phase-controlled matching networks based on T- or PI-sections [10].
+The DSLT wizard can be used to design stepped-line transformers for purely resistive matching problems.

 The options provided by the DSLT wizard are shown in Figure 14.
 The ADW schematic element to the left of the insertion point for the transformer to be synthesized must be selected before the DSLT wizard is launched.
 This is illustrated in Figure 15.
 The artwork for a stepped Klopfenstein taper [11] is shown in Figure 16 with the gain and the input reflection coefficients.
 Note the equiripple performance.
-The insertion loss for the taper is 0.42dB in the passband (1.0-2.75 GHz) and 1.1dB at 13.75 GHz (fifth harmonic).
-The length of the taper is 69mm.
+The insertion loss for the taper is 0.42 dB in the passband (1.0 - 2.75 GHz) and 1.1dB at 13.75 GHz (fifth harmonic).
+The length of the taper is 69 mm.
 The electrical length of a Klopfenstein taper is around 180° at the lowest passband frequency.
-Using a stepped-line taper is generally better than using stepped lines (first three options in Figure 14) when two or more stepped sections are required.
+Using a stepped-line taper is generally better than using quarter-wavelength stepped lines (first three options in Figure 14) when two or more stepped sections are required.